mizx/pubg-ui/README.md

 figuring out how to automate self-signing certs so our UI would still work.

-Eventually, PUBG will embed these assets and kill this project.
-Until then,

 # Requirements
 - yarn (preferred) or npm.
   - install dependencies by running `yarn install` anywhere in the project.